Evidence Supports ‘Hot Start’ Scenario and Early Ocean Formation on Pluto

 “If it started cold and the ice melted internally, Pluto would have contracted and we should see compression features on its surface, whereas if it started hot it should have expanded as the ocean froze and we should see extension features on the surface,” Bierson said.
 “We see lots of evidence of expansion, but we don’t see any evidence of compression, so the observations are more consistent with Pluto starting with a liquid ocean.”

 The thermal and tectonic evolution of a cold-start Pluto is actually a bit complicated, because after an initial period of gradual melting the subsurface ocean would begin to refreeze.
-So compression of the surface would occur early on, followed by more recent extension.
+So compression of the surface would occur early on, followed by the more recent extension.
 With a hot start, extension would occur throughout Pluto’s history.

 “The oldest surface features on Pluto are harder to figure out, but it looks like there was both ancient and modern extension of the surface,” Nimmo said.